mjstewart/rejig/README.md

 ln -s -f /opt/rejig /usr/bin/rejig
 ```

-I don't use windows so I don't know if this will work, the binary **should** work if invokved using `rejig.exe`.
+I don't use windows so I don't know if this will work, the binary *"should"* work if invokved using `rejig.exe`.

 # Usage